SMGCommunity/Syati/README.md

-# Syati
+# Syati-Swap
-**Syati** provides C++ headers and symbols for writing custom code injections in **Super Mario Galaxy 2**.
+**Syati-Swap** is an experimental branch of Syati that implements relocatable code binaries.
+It provides C++ headers and symbols for writing custom code injections in **Super Mario Galaxy 2**.
 With this, you can write code, compile code, link to existing functions and structures in the game and load the actual changes.

-# What is supplied
-Syati provides C++ headers, symbols and the CustomCode loader.
-Examples can be found [**here.**](https://github.com/SMGCommunity/Syati-Examples)

-# Future Plans
+# Code Binaries
-Switching to a module system, so only specific code can be compiled at will.
+When compiling modules with Syati-Swap, multiple `.rsm` (Relocatable Syati Module) files will be generated.
+These files hold the compiled code, linking data and module dependencies.

 # Requirements
 In order to use this toolkit, you need to prepare some software and skills: